 Demonstrate value

-Providing relevant examples is a clear way to articulate your agenda, and this specificity is what’ll keep the customer engaged and motivated to progress with their product initiation.
+Providing relevant examples is a clear way to articulate your agenda, and this specificity is what will keep the customer engaged and motivated to progress with their product initiation.

 Opportunities to instill product value can arise on kick-off calls, during specialized training sessions, or in personalized in-app messaging.